kerim/zotero-tag-automation/README.md

 This Python script automates the process of tagging Zotero items, saving significant time and effort while ensuring consistent and accurate tagging across a collection.

 ## 🚀 Features
-- **Keyword Tagging**: The script scans the title and abstract of each item in the collection and adds tags that match the keywords provided in the CSV file.
+- **Keyword Tagging**: The script scans the title and abstract of each item in the collection and adds user predefined tags that match the keywords provided in the CSV file.
 - **Tag Mapping**: If an item already has certain tags, the script can automatically add additional tags based on the tag mappings defined in the CSV file.
 - **Phrase-to-Tag Mapping**: The script can assign tags to items based on specific phrases found in the title or abstract, as specified in the CSV file.
 - **Initial Tags**: You can define a set of initial tags that will be added to every item in the collection.